 These features imply that during the second period the aggregate supply of certificates now stems from two sources.
 First, the regulator issues a number of permits $E_{\text{cap}}^2$ at the beginning of the period.
 Second, as explained above, a number of certificates are banked or withdrawn.
 The aggregate supply of certificates during the second period is then given by

 Figure \ref{fig:banking_withdrawal} illustrates the banking and withdrawal mechanisms in the two-period market under consideration.
 In Figure \ref{fig:banking_schematic} compliance at $t=T_1$ leads to the banking of a number $(E_{\text{cap}}^1-E^1)$ of certificates.
 The market is in compliance at $t=T_2$ because of this additional supply of certificates.
-In Figure \ref{fig:withdrawal_schematic} non-compliance at $t=T_1$ leads to the withdrawal of a number $(E^1-E_{\text{cap}}^1)$ of certificates.
-This leads to non-compliance at $t=T_2$ because of the decreased supply of certificates during the second compliance period, even though cumulative emissions during the period $[T_1,T]$ are below the second-period cap.
+In Figure \ref{fig:withdrawal_schematic} noncompliance at $t=T_1$ leads to the withdrawal of a number $(E^1-E_{\text{cap}}^1)$ of certificates.
+This leads to noncompliance at $t=T_2$ because of the decreased supply of certificates during the second compliance period, even though cumulative emissions during the period $[T_1,T]$ are below the second-period cap.

 The terminal condition $\phi_1$ for the allowance price in an emissions market with two compliance periods connected by the mechanisms of banking and withdrawal now follows.
-Banking implies that in the event of compliance, that is if $E_{T_1}<E^1_{\text{cap}}$, the value of the first period allowance at time $T_1$ equals the value of the second period allowance at time $T_1$.
-In the event of non-compliance at time $T_1$ with $E^1_{\text{cap}}\leq E_{T_1} < E^1_{\text{cap}} + E_{\text{cap}}^2$, the penalisation of excess emissions and the withdrawal of certificates lead to the first period allowance certificate taking the value of the sum of the second period certificate and the penalty.
-In the event of non-compliance at time $T_1$ with $E_{T_1}\geq E^1_{\text{cap}} + E_{\text{cap}}^2$, the double penalisation rule implies that the value of the first period allowance certificate equals the sum of $\pi^1$ and $\bar{\pi}^1$.
+Banking implies that in the event of compliance, that is, if $E_{T_1}<E^1_{\text{cap}}$, the value of the first period allowance at time $T_1$ equals the value of the second period allowance at time $T_1$.
+In the event of noncompliance at time $T_1$ with $E^1_{\text{cap}}\leq E_{T_1} < E^1_{\text{cap}} + E_{\text{cap}}^2$, the penalization of excess emissions and the withdrawal of certificates lead to the first-period allowance certificate taking the value of the sum of the second-period certificate and the penalty.
+In the event of noncompliance at time $T_1$ with $E_{T_1}\geq E^1_{\text{cap}} + E_{\text{cap}}^2$, the double penalization rule implies that the value of the first-period allowance certificate equals the sum of $\Pi^1$ and $\bar{\Pi}^1$.
 Therefore, $\phi_1$ is given by

-At time $T_2$, the terminal condition $\phi_2$ for the allowance price is now the same as in the one period case with the exception that the aggregate supply of certificates $\hat{E}^2_{\text{cap}}$ is used:
+At time $T_2$, the terminal condition $\phi_2$ for the allowance price is now the same as in the one-period case with the exception that the aggregate supply of certificates $\hat{E}^2_{\text{cap}}$ is used:

 Note that the terminal condition $\phi_2$ uses the aggregate supply of certificates $\hat{E}_{\text{cap}}^2$, as defined in \eqref{eq:aggregate_all_supply}, and is hence path-dependent.
-In particular, it depends on $E^1$ as mentioned earlier.
-In the context of pricing futures contracts on allowance certificates in a two-period market a similar terminal condition was introduced in \cite{rCarmona2010d}.
+In particular, it depends on $E^1$, as mentioned earlier.
+In the context of pricing futures contracts on allowance certificates in a two-period market, a similar terminal condition was introduced in \cite{rCarmona2010d}.